September is the Best Time for Property Visits

 The temperature in Paris varies between 55-70 degrees Fahrenheit with approximately a dozen days of rain, Bordeaux remains slightly warmer although suffers from more rain while Nice offers an average September temperature of 68 degrees Fahrenheit with a manageable average of seven days rain.

-Perhaps it is worth bearing in mind the south of the country is susceptible to the occasional heat wave while the north remains somewhat unpredictable offering a higher percentage of unsettled weather.
+Perhaps it is worth bearing in mind the southern regions of France are susceptible to the occasional heat wave while the north remains somewhat unpredictable offering a higher percentage of unsettled weather.

 Over on the Atlantic coast Biarritz hosts the Basque Country Music Festival and in keeping with the musical theme Toulouse hosts a wonderful festival of piano music, the Piano aux Jacobins.